Breakfast in London, dinner in Barcelona

 -

-Example: You're reserved on a Eurostar (formerly Thalys) train from Brussels to Paris, your ticket is only valid on this specific departure.
-There's an InterCity from Bruges arriving Brussels 10 minutes before the Eurostar leaves.
+Example: You're travelling from Bruges to Paris via Brussels and you've a reserved seat on a Eurostar (formerly Thalys) train from Brussels to Paris, your ticket is only valid on this specific departure.
+An InterCity train from Bruges arrives in Brussels 10 minutes before the Eurostar leaves, and this ticket is good for any departure that day.
 Is 10 minutes enough?
-Well, it's plenty of time to physically change onto the Eurostar if the InterCity is on time.
-And if you're on a through ticket, you are entitled to be rebooked on a later Eurostar if the InterCity is late and you miss it (as explained here).
-But is it really worth the hassle?
-As your ticket will be valid on any train over the Bruges to Brussels section, I'd catch the previous train leaving 30 minutes earlier, giving you 40 minutes in Brussels to have a coffee and a stress-free connection.
+It's enough to physically change onto the Eurostar if the InterCity is on time, but it might be 10 minutes late.
+I'd catch the previous train leaving Bruges 30 minutes earlier, giving you 40 minutes in Brussels to have a coffee and a stress-free connection.

-The same advice would apply to catching a Swiss domestic train from (say) Interlaken to Basel to connect with an all-reserved TGV-Lyria from Basel to Paris.
-Or taking a local train from Siena to Florence to connect with an all-reserved high-speed train to Rome.
+The same advice applies to catching a Swiss domestic train from Lucerne or Interlaken to Basel to connect with an all-reserved TGV-Lyria to Paris.
+Or taking a local train from Pisa or Siena to Florence to connect with an all-reserved high-speed train to Rome.

 If your onward train is a sleeper